AndyWalker81/ProgrammingForDataAnalysis_Project/README.md

 Once installed, the packages must be imported; the notebook includes the necessary code to import all packages, once installed (if installation is required).

+In addition to the above packages, the project contains several .csv files containing the Fedex Cup 2021 and historical PGA Tour data.
+These files are as follows and are contained in a separate `data` folder:

+- strokes_gained.csv
+- historic_accuracy.csv
+- historic_birdies.csv
+- historic_distance.csv
+- historic_gir.csv

 ## Run

 Users can view the notebook in static form by clicking the following badge: [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.org/github/AndyWalker81/ProgrammingForDataAnalysis_Project/blob/main/Programming_Project.ipynb)

 Users can view the notebook in dynamic form by clicking the following badge: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AndyWalker81/ProgrammingForDataAnalysis_Project/HEAD?labpath=Programming_Project.ipynb)

 ## Explore